FascinatedBox/lily/README.md

 The following are the functions that come with Lily:
 * print(text): This prints a string to stdout
 * printfmt(fmt, object...): This uses format strings to print the objects given.
-* %i for integer, %n for a number, %s for a str.
+* %i for integer, %n for a number, %s for a string.

 The sanity test (src/test/pass/sanity.ly) contains more examples of what the language can do.